 Do you need to know how to unclog your shower drain?
 When you take a shower, the water should flow quickly down the drain.
-If you notice rising water that covers your feet, you probably have a partial clog somewhere in your plumbing system.
+If you notice rising water covering your feet, you probably have a partial clog somewhere in your plumbing system.
 You need to remove whatever is blocking the pipes before the situation gets worse.
 In many instances, you should be able to unclog the drain using one of these simple methods.

 Clear the Drain with Your Hands